nrraleeya/ai-knowledge-assistant/README.md

 ## 6. How to Run the Frontend

-Open a terminal window and run[cite: 1, 2]:
+Open a terminal window and run:

 ```bash
 # 1. Navigate to frontend directory